Vietnam.vn - Nền tảng quảng bá Việt Nam

 WTI crude oil prices increased by 3% to more than 69 USD/barrel, Brent crude oil prices also increased by 3% to 73 USD/barrel.

-With the Middle East conflict showing no signs of abating, the US policy shift regarding the war in Ukraine has raised concerns in the market.
-Specifically, President Joe Biden’s administration is said to have given Ukraine the green light to use US missiles to attack targets deep inside Russian territory.
-The decision comes with only two months left in Biden’s term and goes against President-elect Donald Trump’s commitment to promoting a peace deal.
+With the Middle East conflict showing no signs of abating, the US policy shift regarding the war in Ukraine has caused market concerns.
+Specifically, President Joe Biden's administration is said to have given Ukraine the green light to use US missiles to attack targets deep inside Russian territory.
+The decision was made with only two months left in Biden's term and goes against President-elect Donald Trump's commitment to promote a peace agreement.

 Earlier, Russian President Vladimir Putin warned that Ukraine's use of US-made missiles on Russian territory would be seen as Washington's direct involvement in the war.
-If the situation becomes more tense, global crude oil supplies could be disrupted, which has helped support prices.
+If the situation becomes more tense, global crude oil supplies could be disrupted, which has had a supportive effect on prices.

-A decline in the amount of crude stored on tankers around the world also helped support prices.
-According to Vortexa, crude oil stored on tankers in the week ending November 15 was 50.97 million barrels, down 14% from the previous week.
+A decline in crude oil storage on tankers around the world also helped support prices.
+According to ship tracking firm Vortexa, crude oil storage on tankers in the week ending November 15 was 50.97 million barrels, down 14% from a week earlier.

-On the other hand, China's crude oil demand continued to show signs of weakness and somewhat put pressure on oil prices yesterday.
-Reuters reported that China's crude oil surplus in October was 550,000 barrels per day, down from 930,000 barrels per day in September.
-China's total crude oil available for refining in October was 14.57 million barrels per day, down from 15.22 million barrels per day in September.
-In addition, the country's refining capacity last month was 14.02 million barrels per day, also down from 14.29 million barrels per day in September.
+On the other hand, China's crude oil demand continued to show signs of weakness and somewhat pressured oil prices yesterday.
+Reuters reported that China's crude oil surplus in October reached 550,000 barrels/day, down from 930,000 barrels/day in September.
+Total crude oil available for China's refining operations in October reached 14.57 million barrels/day, down from 15.22 million barrels/day in September.
+In addition, the country's oil refining capacity last month reached 14.02 million barrels/day, also down from 14.29 million barrels/day in September.

 Green returned to the metal price chart in the first trading session of the week.
-For precious metals, silver prices rose 2.6% to over $31/ounce.
-Platinum prices also continued to rise from the previous weekend session, rising more than 3% to $974.5/ounce.
-Prices of both commodities recovered after a recent decline, partly thanks to technical buying by speculators.
+For precious metals, silver prices increased by 2.6% to more than 31 USD/ounce.
+Platinum prices also continued to increase from the last session of last week, increasing by more than 3% to 974.5 USD/ounce.
+Prices of both commodities recovered after a recent series of declines, partly thanks to technical buying by speculators.

 Thị trường hàng hóa hôm nay ngày 19/11: Giá dầu tăng mạnh, thị trường kim loại phục hồi